LucaMalavolta/PyORBIT/docs/index.md

 **BIC/AIC/AICc information**: additional BIC/AIC/AICc information in output and in dictionaries when running `pyorbit_results`.
 Information criteria computed through the ln-posterior (in addition to the ln-likelihood) have been dropped, as definitely wrong.
 This version is fully compatible with version **10.7**, as the only changes are in the analysis of the results.

-**updated TTV measurement and harmonic models** TTV measurement models have all been revised and improved to support a variety of cases.
+**Updated TTV measurement and harmonic models** TTV measurement models have all been revised and improved to support a variety of cases.

 **Improved speed**: after several failed attempts, I finally managed to apply the advice from the [emcee parallelization page](https://emcee.readthedocs.io/en/stable/tutorials/parallel/) to the rather complex structure of PyORBIT.
 The speed-up is noticeable for large datasets (e.g., photometry).